MicrosoftDocs/architecture-center/docs/example-scenario/wvd/azure-virtual-desktop-azure-active-directory-join.md

 :::image type="content" source="images/mem-devices.png" alt-text="Screenshot of Azure Virtual Desktop session host virtual machines listed in M E M devices.":::

 Azure AD join opens up all the Intune capabilities to apply policies, distribute software, and manage these VMs.
-For more information about Intune as part of Microsoft Endpoint Manager, see the [Getting started guide](https://techcommunity.microsoft.com/t5/intune-customer-success/getting-started-with-microsoft-endpoint-manager/ba-p/2497614).
+For more information about Intune as part of Microsoft Endpoint Manager, see [Getting started with Microsoft Endpoint Manager](https://techcommunity.microsoft.com/t5/intune-customer-success/getting-started-with-microsoft-endpoint-manager/ba-p/2497614).

 If a VM doesn't appear or you want to confirm enrollment, sign in to the VM locally and at a command prompt, run the following command: